rexsheikh/rexsheikh.github.io/index.md

 3. **Challenging** – If I expect to learn something, I should also expect to run into things I haven’t seen before.
 This clashes with (2), but I think I can find a balance.
 4. **Extendable** – A project that can naturally support additions later on removes the pressure of doing everything this summer.
 A project that is inherently limited in scope might stifle momentum if I want to explore different aspects of a language, framework, or technology.

----

-## What do you plan to do this week?

 I’ve already made a good deal of progress this week with the above criteria.
 The specifics of eliminating potential projects to land on just a few candidates included a fair amount of research and unexciting details of which I’ll spare the reader.
 I had no problem thinking of interesting projects, but balancing the next three criteria was much harder.

 I decided that I want to learn more about cloud-based services, specifically AWS.
 I have some experience with React, but my last foray did not instill confidence.
 Lastly, I wanted to integrate a physics engine for simple 2D games, and after some searching found Matter.js to be a prime candidate.
 A natural project, then, would be a game or suite of games that leveraged Matter.js to render game pieces while using popular AWS services like Cognito, S3, and Lambda for authentication, storage, and game logic respectively.
-I plan to learn more about these, decide which games to implement, and build a schedule that captures the project scope.
+I plan to learn more about these, decide which games to implement, and build a schedule that captures the project scope

----

 ## Are there any impediments in your way?

 My impediments right now include a lack of familiarity with chosen technologies, frameworks, and libraries.
 I am stepping through React tutorials, familiarizing myself with the AWS console, and tinkering with some of the demo code for Matter.js.
 Also, I need to decide which games to pursue.
 Their logic should be straightforward and unambiguous.
 It’s not that these games are secondary, but I need to focus on core functionality rather than a brand new game whose logic is undefined.
 I’ve found defining that logic to be hugely consequential and nonintuitive in the past and I would like to avoid getting bogged down there.
 I am thinking of making clones of popular 2D mobile games or boardgames right now.

----

 ## Reflection on the process you used last week, how can you make the process work better?